-Trustees are usually selected from our corporate partners and other organisations and businesses in East London and beyond.
+Trustees are usually selected from our corporate partners and other organisations and businesses in east London and beyond.
 Generally senior leaders with wide experience and knowledge of Corporate Social Responsibility (CSR), Trustees will usually have had several years' experience of the issues in the community which it is ELBA's mission to address.

-Trustees receive further induction and training through providing them with copies of the Memorandum and Articles of Association, the last available annual report and accounts, current management accounts, budgets as well as a copy of the Charity Commission's Charitable Purposes and Public Benefits documents together with the guide to the role and responsibilities of Charity trustees.
+Trustees receive further induction and training through providing them with copies of the Memorandum and Articles of Association, the last available annual report and accounts, current management accounts, budgets as well as a copy of the Charity Commission's Charitable Purposes and Public Benefits documents together with the guide to the role and responsibilities of Charity Trustees.
 The Chief Executive provides introductions to other Trustees, ELBA and London Works staff, policies and procedures as required.
+Trustees are trained in safeguarding young people and adults as it applies to ELBA's operations.